Administering the application

-You probably wish to customize the application for your organization.
-This is accomplished through several administration pages.
+Customization of the application for your organization is accomplished through several administration pages.

-Select Jira Settings on the Jira navigation panel and select Apps.
-The Risk Register Add-On menu appears with these links:
+Select the gear icon () in the top right-hand of the screen and then select Apps.
+The Risk Register App menu appears in the left-hand panel with these links:

 Each link is described below.

 This page appears when you install the application.
-It describes the various steps you must undertake to get started.
+It describes the various steps you must undertake to initialize the application for use.
 It is primarily a prompt to remind you to configure the pages described below.

 This page enables you to configure the appearance and behavior of the application.
 The following configuration options are available: